henmabot/da-vinci-jr-1.0-hacking/PROGRESS.md

 **Update 26.08.2026 15:00 GMT+3:**
 I need a better way to note my pins.
 Having them spread out makes it A LOT harder to keep track of them.

+I have decided to desolder the LCM since i cant trace cables under it easily.
+Ill probably end up breaking something but idonno